Data-Free Dynamic Compression of CNNs for Tractable Efficiency: Method

 The choice of different merging operations for input and filter channels is directly attributable to the distributive property, as the convolution between the average input and summed filter set retains a similar output intensity to the original convolution.
 When choosing to either average or sum both inputs and filters, we would systematically under- or overestimate the original output, respectively.

 Finally, the reduced input patch is convolved with the reduced set of filters in a sliding window manner to compute the output.
 This can be formalized as follows:

-where $S_l^{(p)} = \{i \in \{1, 2, \dots, C_{in}\} \, \vert \, h(\vx_i^{(p)}) = l\}$ contains all channel indices that appear in the $l$-th hash bucket.
-We assume the scaling factor $1/|S_l^{(p)}|$ to be zero if the bucket is empty for simplicity of notation.
+where $S_l^{(p)} = \{i \in \{1, \dots, C_{in}\} \, \vert \, h(x_i^{(p)}) = l\}$ contains all channel indices that appear in the $l$-th hash bucket.
 Since we do not remove entire filters, but rather reduce their depth, the output feature map retains the same spatial dimension and number of channels as with a regular convolution module.
 The entire procedure is summarized in Algorithm \ref{method_algo}.

 This reduction of input and filter depth lets us define a compression ratio $r = 1-(\tilde{C}_{in} / C_{in}) \in (0, 1)$, determining the relative reduction in channel depth.
 Note that this ratio is dependent on the amount of redundancies in the input feature map $X$ at patch position $p$.
 Our dynamic pruning of channels allows for different compression ratios across images and even in different regions of the same input.